 RCC's Human Services program offers classroom instruction and practical training, including internships that will develop your skills in a real-life setting.
 You'll learn about human behavior and social problems and how individuals interface with various systems to address these issues.

 This limited-entry program has specific standards for acceptance.
-The application process for the Fall 2015 cohort ends soon!
-Please note: the Information Sessions are required even if you have applied before.
+The application process for the Fall 2015 cohort has ended.
+All applicants will be notified of our decision by June 1.
+Please be sure we have your current email and mailing address.